 These employees can behave like force multipliers for the business, setting the bar for high results and pushing others on their team to perform even better.
 By recruiting with an eye to hiring “20 percenter” employees, organizations can boost productivity, revenues, and satisfaction across all departments.

 Being guided by the Pareto Principle leads to the development of high-performing cultures.
-However, to be successful at implementing this approach, it is necessary to not only become adept at spotting high-value talent in outside pools but identifying what talent already exists in the company and which employees have the potential and inclination to be successful in leadership roles.
+However, to be successful at implementing this approach, it is necessary to not only become adept at spotting high-value talent in outside pools but identify what talent already exists in the company and which employees have the potential and inclination to be successful in leadership roles.

 Using Talent Spotting to Identify High Potential